Finlay-K/IA_Individual/README.md

 > If you use `uv` locally, **always export updates to `requirements.txt` before committing or sharing**.

 ### Step 4: Install shared libraries
-The `libmagic` library is required by `python-magic` and may need to be installed if you're not running the application on Windows.
-Installation steps vary depending on the Linux distribution, for example, on Debian, Ubuntu, or Linux Mint:
+The `libmagic` library is required by `python-magic` and may need to be installed.
+Installation steps vary depending on your OS and/or Linux distribution, for example, on Debian, Ubuntu, or Linux Mint:
 ```bash
 sudo apt update && sudo apt install libmagic1
 ```